jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Bluemix Application tile](/tutorials/jazzeditor/images/bm-app-panel.png)

-Click the URL on the the application dashboard, which takes you to your already Internet-visible, running application.
+Click the URL on the application dashboard, which takes you to your already Internet-visible, running application.